StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Introduction

-This package contains Julia versions of selected code snippets contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
+This package contains Julia versions of selected code snippets and mcmc models contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 In the book and associated R package `rethinking`, statistical models are defined as illustrated below: